 Players own and operate a pizzeria and advancement depends on how well and quickly those pizzas are made.
 Make a good enough pizza quickly and customers tip more.
 The more tips, the more you can trick out your restaurant and the more customers will visit.
 The more customers you get, the better tips you make.

-And when screen time is finally over, and you finally wrested your kid away from the phone for two minutes, you can help them make pita pizzas for dinner and pretend that summer is never going to end.
+And when screen time is finally over, and you've finally wrested the phone away from your kid for two minutes, they can make pita pizzas for everyone for dinner.
 Don’t forget to tip!